The Daily Courant

+A 'courant', in this context, is derived from the Scottish dialect of the English language and refers to a newspaper or newsletter.

 After only forty days Mallet sold The Daily Courant to Samuel Buckley, who moved it to premises in the area of Little Britain in London, at "the sign of the Dolphin".
 Buckley later became the publisher of The Spectator.
 The Daily Courant lasted until 1735, when it was merged with the Daily Gazetteer.